Will Yip

-William Yip (Chinese: 葉浩仁; born February 18, 1987) is a Grammy nominated American record producer, audio engineer, songwriter and musician.
+William Yip (Chinese: 葉浩仁; born February 18, 1987) is a Grammy-winning American record producer, audio engineer, songwriter and musician.
 Yip is an owner of Studio 4 Recording in Conshohocken, Pennsylvania.
 Yip is also the owner of Memory Music, an independent record label that he launched in June 2015, that features projects worked on at Studio 4.

 Yip's partial discography includes producing, engineering, mixing, and mastering recordings for artists such as Lauryn Hill, Panic! at the Disco, Circa Survive, Code Orange, Anthony Green, Blacklisted, Title Fight, Turnstile, The Wonder Years, The Disco Biscuits, King Sunny Adé, The Fray, Keane, Balance and Composure, Superheaven, mewithoutYou, and Movements.

 Yip is also a studio and live drummer.
 He was the drummer and music director for hip hop emcee Schoolly D and his band International Supersport.

 Early life

 Yip was born in Brooklyn, New York and he later attended Central High School in Philadelphia, Pennsylvania.